ITU-AI-ML-in-5G-Challenge/p13_stc_team2/README.md

 ## Requirements

-This project can be run using docker
+This project can be run using docker.

+Download the following datasets:

+- input_node_files

+- input_node_files_test

+- output_simulator

+- output_simulator_test

+This could not be uploaded to Github limitation.
+Data can be downloaded from [here](https://zenodo.org/record/4059189#.X6ODSdtRVZM)

 ## Start

+- Clone this project project

+- Add the downloaded datasets to the data folder so that there will be four folders inside the data folder

-- In the terminal while inside this project after it is cloned, run`docker-compose up -d` to start the docker container
+- In the terminal run`docker-compose up -d` to start the docker container

 - Open localhost:8787 in browser